taytwkim/malloc/README.md

 <h1 align="center">Design a Memory Allocator</h1>

-`taymalloc` is a memory allocator for Linux and macOS that can be built as a shared library and linked into existing codebases.
+`taymalloc` is a Linux and macOS memory allocator library that can be dynamically linked into existing codebases.

 ## Usage